hyperledger/fabric/docs/CONTRIBUTING.md

 ### Becoming a maintainer

-This project is managed under open governance model as described in our [charter](https://www.hyperledger.org/about/charter).
+This project is managed under an open governance model as described in our [charter](https://www.hyperledger.org/about/charter).
 Projects or sub-projects will be lead by a set of maintainers.
-New projects can designate an initial set of maintainers that will be approved by the Technical Steering Committee when the project is first approved.
+New sub-projects can designate an initial set of maintainers that will be approved by the top-level project's existing maintainers when the project is first approved.
 The project's maintainers will, from time-to-time, consider adding or removing a maintainer.
-An existing maintainer will post a patchset to the [MAINTAINERS.md](MAINTAINERS.md) file.
-If a majority of the maintainers concur in the comments, the pull request is then merged and the individual becomes a (or is removed as a) maintainer.
-Note that removing a maintainer should not be taken lightly, but occasionally, people do move on - hence the bar should be some period of inactivity, an explicit resignation, some infraction of the code of conduct or consistently demonstrating poor judgement.
+An existing maintainer can submit a change set to the [MAINTAINERS.md](MAINTAINERS.md) file.
+If there are less than eight maintainers, a majority of the existing maintainers on that project are required to merge the change set.
+If there are more than eight existing maintainers, then if five or more of the maintainers concur with the proposal, the change set is then merged and the individual is added to (or alternatively, removed from) the maintainers group. explicit resignation, some infraction of the [code of conduct](https://wiki.hyperledger.org/community/hyperledger-project-code-of-conduct) or consistently demonstrating poor judgement.

 ## Legal stuff